zimula/Data-Security/README.md

-# INTRO TO ENCRYPTION
+# INTRODUCTION TO DATA SECURITY

-## Day 1: Classical ciphers/ basic encryption.
+## Day 1: Encryption: Classical ciphers/ basic encryption.
 1. Caesar cipher: Works by substituting letters using integers.
 The integer represents the position in the alphabet.
     1.1.
 Can be solved using simple math like so: